BePitch/LinuxServerConfig/README.md

 3. `sudo service apache2 restart`

 ## Notes:
-Checking your error logs will be helpful using the tail 20 command I was getting a No such file or directory: 'client_secrets.json' error.
+* Checking your error logs will be helpful using the tail 20 command.
+* I was getting a No such file or directory: 'client_secrets.json' error.
 I fixed using a raw path to the init file `open(r'/var/www/catalog/catalog/client_secrets.json', 'r').read())...`

 ## References